-Summer Spence is a YA author represented by Heather Flaherty at The Bent Agency.
-She lives in Utah with her husband and four kids, but still calls California home and wears flip flops year-round, no matter the weather.
+Summer Spence is a YA author that lives in Utah with her husband and four kids, but still calls California home and wears flip flops year-round, no matter the weather.
 A classically trained actress with degrees in English Literature and Theatre, she fell in love with storytelling on stage, but discovered that the costumes for writers were much more comfortable, and happily tells stories in her pajamas now.
 While she uses the perspective of a dramatic performer to create her imagined characters and worlds, she’s not dramatic at all in real life.

 Classes: How to Make A Scene Work: Just Beat It!; Improve your Writing with Improv!

 Ellie Terry doesn’t personally own any shiny stickers, but in 2014 she was a recipient of the Nikki Grimes Poetic Techniques Merit Scholarship and her debut MG novel in verse, FORGET ME NOT, which School Library Journal called “an important literary perspective yet untold for a middle grade audience [that] will stay in the hearts and minds of readers for a long time” was published in March 2017 by Feiwel & Friends/Macmillan.
 Ellie lives in Southern Utah with her husband and their three children.
 She is represented by Mr. Steven Chudney.
 Learn more at ellieterry.com.